tetratelabs/wazero/README.md

 However, experienced Golang developers often avoid using CGO because it introduces complexity.
 For example, CGO projects are larger and complicated to consume due to their libc + shared library dependency.
 Debugging is more difficult for Go developers when most of a library is written in Rustlang. [_CGO is not Go_](https://dave.cheney.net/2016/01/18/cgo-is-not-go)[ -- _Rob_ _Pike_](https://www.youtube.com/watch?v=PAAkCSZUG1c&t=757s) dives in deeper.
 In short, the primary motivation to start wazero was to avoid CGO.

-Currently, those seeking performance are encouraged to try the JIT engine.
-You may be surprised to find equal or better performance vs mature JIT-style runtimes.
-The rationale for that is it is well-know that [CGO is slow](https://github.com/golang/go/issues/19574).
+wazero compiles WebAssembly modules into native assembly (JIT) by default.
+You may be surprised to find equal or better performance vs mature JIT-style runtimes because [CGO is slow](https://github.com/golang/go/issues/19574).
 More specifically, if you make large amount of CGO calls which cross the boundary between Go and C (stack) space, then the usage of CGO could be a bottleneck.